Jurassic Park (SNES video game): Gameplay

+The game does not utilize a password feature.
+The player, therefore, must play through the entire game in a single sitting.

 Development and release

 Ocean Software, a British video game development company, paid an undisclosed six-figure sum to secure the rights to the Jurassic Park license to develop a game based on the film.
 Ocean had more developers working on Jurassic Park than any other project up to that point, which led to creative differences; however, Ocean's head of software development, Gary Bracey, said that "with such a great amount of artistic input, this was actually turned to an advantage."
 The game's designers were J.H.
 Beard and C. Kerry.

 Jurassic Park was originally planned for release in August 1993.
 An early demo with outdated test graphics was unveiled to a disappointed audience at Chicago's Consumer Electronics Show in June 1993.
 Ocean executives in the U.K. were unaware of the demo's poor graphics, as the demo was developed at Ocean's offices in California.
 The developers, who were on a tight schedule, did not have time to create a better demo with improved graphics, as doing so could have compromised the game's completion date.
 The game's final graphics were vastly improved as development continued.

 During development, Ocean had access to film stills and storyboards from the film.
 The game uses digitized photographs of the film's characters, as well as a digitized dinosaur image from the film.
 Ocean claimed the game was the first to utilize high-resolution backdrops.
 According to Bracey, "Steven Spielberg said he wanted a 'ground breaking' game.
 We feel this has been achieved due to the development of the 3D technology in the interior sections.
 Essentially, we're replicating the effects of the Super FX chip in the standard SNES hardware!
 Everyone seems to be pretty impressed."
-The game's first-person interior sections were created using texture mapping, a complex technique for the SNES hardware to handle.
+The game's first-person interior sections were created using texture mapping, a complex technique for the Super NES hardware to handle.
 The first-person segments utilized the effects of the system's Mode 7.